gabest11/reolink_firmware_patcher/README.md

 Write it back to the NAND.

 You can check the boot log about 0x800 and 0x80 if you are not sure (page size and OOB size).
-It can vary, depens on the type of the NAND chip.
+It can vary, depends on the type of the NAND chip.

     nand: device found, Manufacturer ID: 0xc8, Chip ID: 0x51
     nand: ESMT GD5F1GQ4UEYIH 1GiB 3.3V